anjus02/ECiLPSE_standalone/README.md

 If you use **ECiLPSE** in your publication, consider citing the [paper](https://--):
 ```
 @ARTICLE{###,
-AUTHOR={Sharma, Anju and Kumar, Rajnish and Diwaker, Vineet and Garg, Prabha},
+AUTHOR={Sharma, Anju and Kumar, Rajnish and Diwakar, Vineet and Garg, Prabha},
 TITLE={ECiLPSE: Enzyme classification integrating LSTM and Prot-BERT sequence encoding},
 JOURNAL={ },
 VOLUME={ },